matheussilvalimaa/eShoes/README.md

 # 👟 eShoes

-**eShoes** is a full-stack e-commerce sample project built with .NET 8, Entity Framework Core, PostgreSQL, and Stripe.
+**eShoes** is a full-stack e-commerce focused on selling shoes, built with .NET 8, Entity Framework Core, PostgreSQL, and Stripe.
 It features JWT-based authentication, CRUD operations for products, carts, orders, and integrates Stripe as a payment gateway.
 The front-end is a simple HTML/CSS/JavaScript Spa using the Live Server extension for local HTTPS.

 ## 📂 Repository Structure
 ```text